Old Man Plains field day: Beyond the dry times

 A summary of the wild dog management study was presented by Will Dobbie, from DENR.
 “We all want to mitigate the negative impacts of wild dogs upon cattle.
 Although most producers rely on 1080 baiting to help protect young cattle, there is a range of strategies that can be used.
 Our aim was to identify if there was a clear approach to wild dog management that was more effective than others” Mr Dobbie said.
 “Unfortunately, we were unable to identify a clear relationship between estimated calf loss and baiting levels, expenditure on wild dog control, time spent on wild dog control or co-ordinated baiting with neighbours.”

-Dr Kieren McCosker, Senior Scientist, Department of Primary Industry and Fisheries, provided an overview of the rate and cause of calf loss that was measured in the CashCow project for the Northern Downs land types.
+Dr Kieren McCosker, Senior Scientist, Department Industry, Tourism and Trade, provided an overview of the rate and cause of calf loss that was measured in the CashCow project for the Northern Downs land types.
 “The achievable minimal rate of calf loss in the Northern Downs country type was about 5% for mature cows however 35% of stations experience 15% or more” Dr McCosker explained.
 “Reducing calf wastage to achievable levels may be complex, require professional advice and may take several years, but it is obtainable by using a number of key principles such as managing the feedbase to make sure feed and water quality is sufficient, control major diseases such as vibrio and pestivirus and culling cows with defect teats, for example.”

 Christine Purdy, Project Manager from Meat & Livestock Australia, provided an overview of the importance of animal welfare in an environment of changing community attitude.
 “We know that 10% of people rate animal welfare as the primary reason to stop eating meat (up from 2% in 2010) and that animal welfare is amongst the top three considerations for consumers when making buying decisions.”
 Dr Purdy then continued to explain how advances in technology will contribute to being able quantify animal welfare and how this may be used by industry to promote consumer confidence.